2023 Most Popular Sociology Bachelor's Degree Schools in New Jersey

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $220.

-With a ranking of #10, Ramapo College of New Jersey did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
+Ramapo College of New Jersey did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
+It came in at #10 on the list.
 Ramapo College is a moderately-sized public school located in the large suburb of Mahwah.

 About 47% of the students majoring in sociology at the school are women while 53% are male.